 The only direct statutory guidance relates to inheritance tax.

 Since the gift initially takes effect as an absolute one, inheritance tax rules apply in the usual way.
 If the gift is to the testator’s spouse or civil partner, it will be exempt; otherwise it may be chargeable depending on the rest of the estate.
-Section 143 provides that if the named beneficiary transfers the proper
+Section 143 provides

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.